chaoren/vim-wordmotion/README.md

 | `xo`  | `iw`/`iW`                 |
 | `c`   | `<C-R><C-W>`/`<C-R><C-A>` |

+There are three ways to customize these mappings:

-Use `g:wordmotion_prefix` to apply a common prefix to each of the default word motion mappings.
+**(1) Use `g:wordmotion_prefix` to apply a common prefix to each of the default word motion mappings.**
 E.g.,
 ```
 let g:wordmotion_prefix = '<Leader>'